RunOnFlux/flux/README.md

 ## Flux Information

-> Backend interface to interact with the Zel Network
+> Backend interface to interact with the Flux Network
 > Uses port 16127

 ## Continued Build Setup